Sisters Against the World: City of Stone and Silence by Django Wexler

 Recent Comments

+- jfreund on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 3 mins ago

-- A.M.
-Justice on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 1 min ago
+- Aeryl on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 12 mins ago

-- ChristopherLBennett on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 11 mins ago

-- kimu on The Witcher: It’s Not Easy Adapting a Beloved Series 26 mins ago

-- ScavengerMonk on The Rise of Skywalker Shows Us the Path of Resistance 28 mins ago
+- Transceiver on The Rise of Skywalker Shows Us the Path of Resistance 12 mins ago

+- Jim Van Zandt on The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 28 mins ago

-- Montagny on On the Profound Awfulness of Netflix’s Dracula 35 mins ago
+- Devin Smith on Harley Quinn Gives a History Lesson in the Extremely Fun Final Trailer for Birds of Prey 37 mins ago

-- tjareth on Star Trek: The Next Generation Rewatch: “Man of the People” 42 mins ago
+- bethmitcham on The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 42 mins ago

-- SteveOerkfitz on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 44 mins ago
+- kellanved on On the Profound Awfulness of Netflix’s Dracula 52 mins ago

+- AlanBrown on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 1 hour ago

+- Marron4Gateau on Rolled by the Dice in Andre Norton’s Quag Keep 1 hour ago